Frederick H. Buttel

 Frederick Howard Buttel (October 15, 1948, Freeport, Illinois – January 14, 2005, Madison, Wisconsin) was the William H. Sewell Professor of Rural Sociology at the University of Wisconsin–Madison.
-A prominent scholar of the sociology of agriculture, Buttel was well known also for his contributions to environmental sociology.
+A prominent scholar of the sociology of agriculture, Buttel was also well known for his contributions to environmental sociology.

 Early life

 Buttel was "born on a dairy farm [in northwestern Illinois] to Heye R. and Marian (Highbarger) Buttel".
 His father was a farmer, his mother a school teacher.

 Education and career

 Buttel earned his B.S.
-(1970) and M.S. in Sociology (1972) degrees at the University of Wisconsin–Madison, his master's degree in forestry and environmental studies at Yale University and his Ph.D. in sociology at the University of Wisconsin.
+(1970) and M.S. in sociology (1972) degrees at the University of Wisconsin–Madison, his master's degree in forestry and environmental studies at Yale University and his Ph.D. in sociology at the University of Wisconsin.
 Prior to returning as a faculty member to Wisconsin, he served as a member of the faculty at Michigan State University and Cornell University.
 At the latter, he directed the Biology and Society Program.

 Buttel was editor of the journal, Research in Rural Sociology and Development, and co-editor of Society & Natural Resources.
 Buttel was a scholar in rural sociology whose research focused on four major areas of study: the sociology of agriculture, environmental sociology, technological change in agriculture, and national and global activism relating to environmental and agricultural policies.